Dy-zaster/Artes-Arcanas/Docs/MigrationPlan.md

 ## Immediate next steps

-1. Flesh out MonoGame content structure (fonts, textures, atlases) and wire a texture manager.
+1. Flesh out MonoGame content structure (fonts, textures, atlases) and wire a texture manager so JSON data can drive real sprites.
-2. Audit `Original Pascal/Laa` for data formats; start documenting them under `Docs/Formats/`.
+2. Leverage the new repositories/`ContentContext` in `Laa.Monogame.Client` to render an actual tile map, hook up inventory/shop viewers, and surface spell/monster data onscreen for schema validation.
 3. Expand `Docs/Networking/Protocol.md` as more opcodes are decoded and define corresponding C# packet types/interfaces.
-4. Decide on serialization format (JSON vs. binary) for translated data tables and create adapters accordingly.
+4. Decide on serialization format (JSON vs. binary) for translated data tables and create adapters accordingly (plan how exporters integrate with build/patch pipeline).
+5. Add regression tests for the extraction suite (checksum validation, record counts) and wire them into CI so data drift is caught automatically.